-The decrease in average loans outstanding for the three months ended June 30, 2024 compared to the same period in 2023 was due to a net decline in the construction, cash, securities and other, and commercial and industrial portfolios offset by net growth in the commercial real estate portfolio.
-Average loan yields excluding loans held for sale and loans held at fair value were 5.75% and 5.70% for the three and six months ended June 30, 2024, compared to 5.46% and 5.37% for the three and six months ended June 30, 2023.
-The increase in loan yields during the three and six month periods were primarily driven by an increase in yields on the variable rate portfolio and an increase in yields on new loan production due to the rising interest rate environment.
+The decrease in average loans outstanding for the three months ended June 30, 2024 September 30, 2024 compared to the same period in 2023 was primarily due to a net decline in the construction, cash, securities Cash, Securities and other, Other, Construction and commercial Development, and Industrial Commercial and Industrial portfolios offset by net growth in the commercial Commercial Real Estate portfolio.
+Another contributing factor to the decline was the resolution of a problem credit relationship, which decreased non-performing loans by \$30.0 million and increased Other real estate portfolio, owned ("OREO") by \$25.6 million.
+Average loan yields excluding loans Loans held for sale and loans Loans held at fair value were 5.75% 5.74% and 5.70% 5.72% for the three and six nine months ended June 30, 2024 September 30, 2024, compared to 5.46% 5.42% and 5.37% 5.38% for the three and six nine months ended June 30, 2023 September 30, 2023.
+The increase in loan yields during the three and six nine month periods were primarily driven by an increase in yields on the variable rate portfolio and an increase in yields on new loan production due to the rising interest rate environment.

-Interest income on our investment securities portfolio remained consistent as a result of lower average investment balances offset by higher average yields for the three and six months ended June 30, 2024 compared to the same period in 2023.
-Our average investment securities balance during the three and six months ended June 30, 2024 was \$75.5 million and \$75.1 million, a decrease of \$4.6 million and \$6.0 million compared to the same period in 2023.
+Interest income on our investment securities portfolio remained consistent increased as a result of higher average yields, partially offset by lower average investment balances offset by higher average yields for the three and six nine months ended June 30, 2024 September 30, 2024 compared to the same period in 2023.
+Our average investment yields during the three and nine months ended September 30, 2024 were 3.57% and 3.43%, an increase of 48 basis points and 32 basis points compared to the same periods in 2023.
+Our average investment securities balance during the three and six nine months ended June 30, 2024 September 30, 2024 was \$75.5 \$79.0 million and \$75.1 \$76.4 million, a decrease of \$4.6 \$1.0 million and \$6.0 \$3.7 million compared to the same period in 2023.
 Our average investment yields during the three and six months ended June 30, 2024 were 3.47% and 3.36%, an increase of 33 basis points and 24 basis points compared to the same periods in 2023.

-Interest expense on deposits increased during the three and six months ended June 30, 2024 compared to the same period in 2023.
-Average interest-bearing deposit rates were 4.19% and 4.16% for the three and six months ended June 30, 2024, compared to 3.44% and 3.20% for the three and six months ended June 30, 2023.
-The growth in interest-bearing deposit rates was primarily attributable to the higher interest rate environment and highly competitive deposit market.
+Interest expense on deposits increased during the three and six nine months ended June 30, 2024 September 30, 2024 compared to the same period in 2023.
+Average interest-bearing deposit rates were 4.19% and 4.16% 4.17% for the three and six nine months ended June 30, 2024 September 30, 2024, compared to 3.44% 3.75% and 3.20% 3.39% for the three and six nine months ended June 30, 2023 September 30, 2023.
+The growth increase in interest-bearing Interest-bearing deposit rates was primarily attributable to the higher interest rate environment and highly competitive deposit market.

-The following presents an analysis of net interest income and net interest margin during the periods presented, using daily average balances for each major category of interest-earning assets and interest-bearing liabilities, the interest earned or paid, and the average rate earned or paid on those assets or liabilities.
+The following presents an analysis of net Net interest income and net Net interest margin during the periods presented, using daily average balances for each major category of interest-earning assets and interest-bearing liabilities, the interest earned or paid, and the average rate earned or paid on those assets or liabilities.